community-health-demo/.github/.github/pull_request_template.md

 ☝️ Prefix your PR title with `fix:`, `feat:`, `docs:`, or other according to the Conventional Commits spec: https://conventionalcommits.org

-Make sure to follow our Contributing guidelines: https://github.com/community-health-demo/.github/blob/main/CONTRIBUTING.md -->
+👉 Please make sure to follow our Contributing guidelines: https://github.com/community-health-demo/.github/blob/main/CONTRIBUTING.md -->